gasperko/incog-tweet-o/README.md

  - Untweetable Tweets ([Untweetable Tweets](http://untweetable-tweets.nodejitsu.com))
  - Your next anonymous twitter app!

+### Potential Uses
+ - Can be used to circumvent firewalls
+ - Could be spun up and down in VMs for further obfuscation
+ - Can be used for convience
+ - Can be used for fun

+### Contribute
+If you find a bug, please report it!
+If you think of a feature, please let us know!
+If you want to fix some code and/or extend, fork us and send a PR!

+Basically, feel free to hack and contribute!

 ###License

 Copyright (C) 2014 Nick Weingartner [@PunkChameleon](http://www.twitter.com/PunkChameleon) and Brian Anderson [@AndersonBrianL](http://www.twitter.com/AndersonBrianL)